 You must store these files in these directories on the local system of every user of the Control Center who needs to access the information about the new node.
 These files are only accessed locally to each instance of the Control Center: this information is not held centrally in the configuration repository for shared access.
+Warning: if you uninstall MQSI with the option to include data, the \Tool directory structure is removed.

-Defining the node to the configuration repository
+Checking the node in to the configuration repository